Yubico/webauthn-sign-kem-extensions/README.md

   This gives the Relying Party access to a random oracle similar to the `prf` extension, but with the difference that a shared secret can be initially generated without access to the authenticator.
-  For example, this could be used for asymmetric encryption where the authenticator needs to be present only during decryption.
+  For example, this can be used as a key encapsulation mechanism (KEM) where the authenticator needs to be present only during decryption.